Blood and Gifts: Reception

 The play received largely positive reviews.
-Michael Billington of The Guardian gave the production 4 stars, praising Rogers for a "complex, demanding play” and calling it “a compelling political thriller that exposes the naivety and arrogance that contributed to the current tragic impasse.”
+Michael Billington of The Guardian gave the production 4 stars, praising Rogers for a "complex, demanding play" and calling it "a compelling political thriller that exposes the naivety and arrogance that contributed to the current tragic impasse".
 Fiona Mountford gave the play 5 stars in her review in the Evening Standard and felt the play was "the most clear-eyed dramatic assessment to date of the current situation."

-Of the New York premiere, Charles Isherwood of The New York Times called it a “first-rate production” of an “engrossing, illuminating play.”
-The New York Times also made it a "Critic's Pick."
+On the New York premiere, Charles Isherwood of The New York Times called it a "first-rate production" of an "engrossing, illuminating play".
+The New York Times also made it a "Critic's Pick".